sudheermuthyala/mDB/README.md

 ## What is the Role for MongoDb Shell
 - MongoDB Shell is responsible to manage Server.
-- By using  this shell
+- By using  this shell  we can perform All requried